Pakistan

 EKN’s policy

-EKN classifies Pakistan in country risk category 7 on a scale of 0 to 7.
-In June 2024, the previously highly restrictive cover policy was eased.
-However, for public buyers we require a letter of credit or bank guarantee for short-term risk up one year, and there are restrictions on long-term transactions.
-Higher than standard charges typically apply to corporate buyers.
+EKN classifies Pakistan in country risk category 7 (on a scale of 0 to 7).
+In June 2024, relaxations were introduced in the previously very restrictive country policy.
+For public buyers, letters of credit or bank guarantees are required for short risk tenors (up to one year), and restrictions apply for longer tenors.
+For companies, elevated premium rates apply.

 EKN’s commitment and experience